chunky-dev/docs/ChunkyDocs/docs/rendering/index.md

 ### Octree

-Chunky makes use of a [Sparse Voxel Octree (SVO)](https://en.wikipedia.org/wiki/Sparse_voxel_octree) (also see [Octree](https://en.wikipedia.org/wiki/Octree)) to store loaded world data of blocks for renders in a tree like structure with eight siblings.
+Chunky makes use of a [Sparse Voxel Octree (SVO)](https://en.wikipedia.org/wiki/Sparse_voxel_octree) (also see [Octree](https://en.wikipedia.org/wiki/Octree)) to store loaded world data of blocks for renders in a "bi"nary tree like structure with eight children/siblings instead of two.
 Use of a SVO grants Chunky two main advantages; Firstly that only pixels that are displayed are computed.
 Secondly is that interior voxels or blocks, which are fully enclosed by other voxels, are not included in the SVO which limits the amount of system memory (RAM) required for the world.

 There are a few different Octrees that are available within Chunky being NODE (legacy), PACKED (default), and BIGPACKED all which have different pros and cons.
 Available Octrees can be expanded via [Plugins](../plugins/plugins) such as aTom3333's [Octree plugin](https://github.com/aTom3333/chunky-octree-plugin).